A customer feedback loop will help you stand out

 Conversely, if a good chunk of your customers are saying that they won’t be disappointed, then you might want to think about how you can improve your product.
 This is a good sign that you should prioritize improving your product rather than pouring more money into user acquisition without knowing what your customers want.

 This isn’t the only way you can collect customer feedback at this stage.
-I also like to ask other questions such as, “What features would you like to see us build in the near future?” or “Which feature did you find the most useful?”.
+We also like to ask other questions such as: “What features would you like to see us build in the near future?” or “Which feature did you find the most useful?”
 Again, just get creative and play around to drill down the pain points so you can build the ultimate product.

 If you’re looking for tactics on how you can leverage NPS for referrals, feedback, and best practices check out this post here – How To Leverage NPS To Drive More Sustainable User Growth and Retention.